XanderAP25/Study-Site/intro_to_ai_and_llms.md

 [^13]: February 12 ACM Talk: "Unlock Hugging Face: Simplify AI with Transformers, LLMs, RAG, Fine-Tuning" with Wei-Meng Lee

 [^14]: https://openai.com/policies/row-privacy-policy/

+[^15]: <a href = "https://colab.research.google.com/drive/1goVTnNt6FauofB_BAQ2Db4h8uWFvfY1d" target="_blank">Story Generation Using an LLM in a Notebook Environment</a>

+[^16]: <a href="https://colab.research.google.com/drive/1ue50VMGv12nzZ6uQNxL6wITtvgJ0nX5V?usp=sharing" target="_blank">Finetuning an LLM on German Fairy Tales</a>

+[^17]: <a href = "https://colab.research.google.com/drive/1_q8NFdDmb1_QonBbXd9wk84RiPA8ei8l?usp=sharing#scrollTo=BMzdSSBlq8dq" target="_blank">Text Analysis of Output and Grimms</a>

+[^18]: LLMs use tons of VRAM, and require powerful GPUs to be used to their fullest extent.
+Whether that be output generation, or fine-tuning, you want to have a lot of VRAM at your disposal.
+You can get away with using CPUs or Apple Silicon in conjunction with your system RAM for running and fine-tuning smaller LLMs, but you will see noticeably less performance and efficiency.
+Google Colab is a relatively cheap resource to rent powerful GPUs that you can easily use for your AI ambitions.
+You can even use a free T4 GPU, which offers more power than what the layman would likely have on hand.
+A good rule of thumb is that you want at least 16 GB of VRAM to do anything significant with moderate sized LLMs (1-3B parameters), and you may want 80GB+ of VRAM if you're fine-tuning larger models.

+[^19]: Quantized models have their weights reduced in size from (typically) 32-bit floats to 8-bit integers.
+This significantly reduces their size and computational overhead while making them less precise in their outputs, meaning that they will have somewhat lower quality generated text.
+These models still benefit from large training sets and expert optimization, however.
+For further reading, see Hugging Face’s documentation on quantization: https://huggingface.co/docs/optimum/en/concept_guides/quantization

+[^20]: Any web-based frontend for Ollama will require [Docker](https://docs.docker.com/get-started/)  to be installed onto your machine.
+I recommend having some knowledge of Docker if you're at all interested in software development, so this could be a good introduction to that tool.
+This front-end is a popular choice for users of Ollama: https://github.com/open-webui/open-webui